 Liz is part designer, part educator, and full-time dog owner.

 Liz is VP of Design at Microsoft, and the Founding Chair of the MFA Interaction Design Program at the School of Visual Arts.
-Previously, Liz was Senior Vice President of Digital and Vice President of Design for NPR, responsible for leading human-centered design across NPR’s products and platforms with a team comprising Product Design, Design Research & Strategy, and Design Operations, as well as founder of the Public Radio Incubation Lab, a new path to bringing transformative ideas to life in public media.
+Previously, Liz was Senior Vice President of Digital and Vice President of Design for NPR, responsible for leading human-centered design across NPR’s products and platforms with a team comprising Product Design, Design Research & Strategy, and Design Operations, as well as helping to found the Public Radio Incubation Lab, a new path to bringing transformative ideas to life in public media.
 Prior to joining NPR, Danzico was an independent consultant, cultivating user-centered efforts for clients including Teach for All, The New York Times, This American Life, and TED Prize.
 Before setting out on her own, she led design/design teams for organizations such as AIGA, Barnes & Noble.com, Daylife, Razorfish, and Rodale.

 Danzico has long been a leader in the expanding field of innovation and design, joining the first advisory board of the Journalism + Design Program at The New School and the Austin Center for Design; lecturing at universities, global companies, and conferences internationally.
 She has been thesis advisor in the graduate graphic design program at the Rhode Island School of Design, adjunct faculty at the New School University and the Fashion Institute of Technology, and lectured at schools from Columbia University to MICA: Maryland Institute College of Art.
 She has written for design-minded publications, including Eye Magazine, Fortune Magazine, Interactions Magazine, and writes part of her time here, at bobulate.com.